 BRR!
 IT'S CHILLY IN HERE, BRUTUS!

-DIDN'T YOU SET THE THERMOSTAT?
+DIDN'T YOU SET THE THERMOSTAT ?

-Grizzwells

-PREVIOUS
+The Born Loser

+Meek

-JUST ONE LIFETIME MATION Frank And Ernest ...
-IN FACT, I FIRST HAVE YOU ALWAYS
+Frank And Ernest

-I HOPE SO.

-I GOT THIS

-BEHIND IN

-Notebook

-BASKETBALL
+Marmaduke

-PAMPA - Pampa won three of four games in middle school boys' basketball action Monday.

-Pampa defeated Canyon, 42-34, in the 8th grade game.
+Notebook BASKETBALL PAMPA - Pampa won three of four games in middle school boys' basketball action Monday.
+Pampa defeated Canyon.
+42-34, in the 8th grade game.
 Russell Robben was high scorer for Pampa with 16 points, followed by Tommy Lozano with 9.

-Canyon won the B team game, 37-35, in overtime. ason Kogler and Matt Heasley led Pampa in scoring with 6 points each.
+Canyon won the B team game, 37-35, in overtime.
+Jason Kogler and Matt Heasley led Pampa in scoring with 6 points each.
 In the 7th grade division, Pampa rolled to a 49-24 victory.
 Brandon Albus had 11 points and Gary Alexander 10 to lead Pampa scorers.
 Pampa also won the B team game, 29-28.
 Undral Jernigan had 10 points and James Ledford 6 to lead Pampa.
-The Pampa White team will compete in the White Deer Middle School Thursday Tournament through Saturday.
+The Pampa White team will compete in the White Middle School Deer Thursday Tournament through Saturday.
 The other middle school teams will play at Hereford next Monday with the games starting at 5:30 p.m.

-The state of the

 PAMPA - The City of Pampa Recreation Department is sponsoring men's and women's basketball leagues for ages 16 and up.
 Entry deadline will be Feb.
 7, and the season will begin Feb.
 Entry fee (sponsor's fee) is \$200 and player's fee is \$10 per player with a minimum of 10 players.
 Roster forms, fact sheets and league by-laws are available at the Recreation Office, 816 S. Hobart.
 For more information, contact Shane Stokes at 669-5770 between 8 a.m. and 5 p.m.
 Monday through Friday.

-SOCCER

-CANYON-Pampa opened the high school soccer season with an 8-0 win over Canyon luesday

-The Harvesters jumped out to a quick start, scoring three goals within a 7-minute peri-

-Lucas Jaramillo led the Pampa attack with 5 goals.
+SOCCER CANYON-Pampa opened the high school soccer season with an 8-0 win over Canyon Tuesday.
+The Harvesters jumped out to a quick start, scoring three goals within a 7-minute peri- Lucas Jaramillo led the Pampa attack with 5 goals.
 Ale' Nunes scored 2 goals while Nick Smiles added 1 goal and 2 assists.
 "The kids did great," said Pampa coach Warren Cottle.
-"It's always nice to win that first one."
+"It's always nice to win that first one.'
 Pampa hosts Lubbock Monterey at 2 p.m.
 Saturday in Harvester Stadium.

-FOOTBALL

-JIND-HER

-GAINESVILLE, Fla.
-(AP) - Money and the challenge of building the NFL's losingest franchise into a winner weren't enough to shake Steve Spurrier's allegiance to the Florida Gators.
+FOOTBALL GAINESVILLE, Fla.
+(AP) -Money and the challenge of building the NFL's losingest franchise into a winner weren't enough to shake Steve Spurrier's allegiance to the Florida Gators.
 The architect of one of college football's most explosive offenses spurned an offer to coach the Tampa Bay Buccaneers on Tuesday, saying he hopes to remain at his alma mater for years to come.
 "I guess my roots are awfully deep here," said Spurrier, who won the Heisman Trophy at Florida in 1966 and has enjoyed unprecedented success since returning to the school as coach six years ago.

 "I doubt I will ever get another NFL opportunity.
 But I'm not looking for one," he added.
 "I'm looking to coach the Gators.
 The lifestyle here living in Gainesville is a wonderful situation."
 The Bucs reportedly offered Spurrier a financial package that included a salary of about \$2 million per season, plus part ownership in the team, which hasn't had a winning season since 1982.
 The 50-year-old coach acknowledged a longtime fascination with the Bucs job, dating to his days as coach of the USFL's Tampa Bay Bandits in the mid-1980s, but decided to reject the offer.
 Spurrier was the Bucs quarterback during the team's inaugural season in 1976 and was passed over twice when the club made coaching changes in the past 11 years.
 Since returning to alma mater in 1990, Spurrier has compiled a 61-13-1 record.